The Buccaneers (2023 TV series): Development

 It was announced in June 2022 that Apple TV+ had ordered the series from the Forge, with Katherine Jakeways set to be head writer and Susanna White attached as lead director.
 Jakeways and White would also executive-produce the series with Beth Willis and George Faber of the Forge.

 Casting

 The cast were included in the series order announcement: Kristine Froseth, Alisha Boe, Josie Totah, Aubri Ibrag, Imogen Waterhouse, and Mia Threapleton would star as the titular buccaneers.
 In July, Christina Hendricks, Josh Dylan, Barney Fishwick, Guy Remmers, and Matthew Broome were added to the cast.
 Simone Kirby joined the cast in October as the girls' chaperone.

 In December 2023, it was confirmed that the main ensemble would return in the second season.
 In October 2024, Leighton Meester joined the cast.
 Greg Wise, Maria Almeida, Grace Ambrose, and Jacob Ifan were added in December.

+In February 2026, it was announced that Paul Wesley was joining the cast of the third season, at the same time that filming was reported to be underway in Slovakia.

 Filming

 Principal photography for the first season began in March 2022 in Madrid and continued in June in Scotland, with production based at Pyramids Studios in West Lothian; Glasgow doubled as 1870s New York City.
 Cast and crew were spotted filming around the Glasgow City Chambers in July.